What is BI?

 So, how exactly can you analyse data with BI?

-Companies use BI for lots of different purposes.
+Companies use BI for lots of purposes.
 Many software applications have their own reporting and analytical tools.
 However, these tend to have fixed format and style.
 They also nearly always only show the data contained within that single software application.
-BI takes this concept to a different level, for example:
+BI takes this concept to a different level:

-• BI is about being able to analyse your business information.
+- BI is about being able to analyse business information.
 Companies use this tool to “play” with their data, creating “what if” scenarios.
-For example, companies might use a map on BI to show sales geographically and then filter this to view sales by profitability, product types, volume and even by customer industry sector.
+For example, companies might use a map on BI to show sales geographically, and then filter this to view sales by profitability, product types, volume, and even customer industry sector.
 In doing this, managers are able to visualise the strengths and weaknesses in the performance of their business.
 You’ll be able to develop opportunities and resolve challenges that are hidden without the use of BI.

-• You can use BI to understand activity levels and other proactive outputs across the business.
-Managers are able to maximise revenue returns by understanding where to focus their sales resources.
-Understanding utilisation of field engineers, technicians and service delivery personnel can help a company to operate in a more cost efficient and effective way.
+- You can use BI to understand activity levels and other proactive outputs across the business.
+Managers are able to maximise revenue returns by understanding where to focus sales resources.
+Understanding utilisation of field engineers, technicians, and service delivery personnel can help a company to operate in a more cost-efficient and effective way.

-• Viewing business information across time within BI helps companies to spot trends, which means they can act upon changes and exploit business opportunities in advance that would otherwise be unknown.
+- Viewing business information across time within BI helps companies to spot trends, meaning they can act upon changes and exploit business opportunities in advance that would otherwise be unknown.
 Knowing trends of how your customers are using your services enables you to predict how you serve them in the future.

 Why choose to analyse your data with Power BI?